Any employer who pays wages to employees in Tasmanian is liable for payroll tax in Tasmania where:

 Payroll Tax is calculated on wages paid or payable, and is collected and administered in Tasmania in accordance with the Payroll Tax Act 2008.

-Further information is available in Employers Guide to Payroll Tax and you can also find out payroll tax mistakes to avoid.
+More information is available in Employers Guide to Payroll Tax and you can also learn about payroll tax mistakes to avoid.

 Monthly and Annual Returns

-Monthly Payroll tax returns must be lodged and paid by the 7th of each month, e.g. your Payroll tax return for October must be lodged and paid by 7th November.
+Monthly Payroll tax returns must be lodged and paid by the 7th of each month, for example the Payroll tax return for October must be lodged and paid by 7th November.

 Instead of lodging a monthly return for June, employers submit an Annual Adjustment Return and Reconciliation (AAR).

 The AAR is an extended version of the normal return and requires details of wages for the entire financial year (including the June period).

 For help completing your AAR read the Annual Adjustment Return Guideline.